lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 ## word ##
 Sets the current address in the RAM to specified 16-bit value.
+The value can be a symbol defined in the symbol table.

 ```
 word name initValue     # put initValue at current address in RAM
-                        # name now maps to current address in symbol table
+                        # & SymbolTable[name] maps to current RAM address

-word x 42               # x now refers to RAM address which contains value 42
+word x 42               # RAM cell at current address contains 42
+                        # & SymbolTable[x] maps to current RAM address

 word _ 99               # The value at current address is 99, but nothing is
                         # added to the symbol table